Lifeforce

 Can I sell my life insurance during a divorce?

 Yes, if both parties agree or the court orders it.
 A life settlement provides the fair market value of the policy, which is typically much higher than the cash surrender value.
+The policy owner can sell the policy and the proceeds can be divided as part of the divorce settlement.

 How is a life insurance policy valued in divorce?